shanesmith/gerrit-cli/README.md

 ### Commands

 ```
 help            View help for specified command.
 config          Manage server configurations
 projects        Display available projects on server.
 clone           Clone a project from server.
+add-remote      Add project remote for existing repository.
+install-hook    Installs the commit message hook.
 patches         List details of patches on the server for the current project.
+status          Show full details of a specific patch, including comments.
 assign          Assign reviewers to the current patch.
 up              Push patches of current topic to server for review.
 draft           Push patches of current topic to server as drafts.
 checkout        Fetch and checkout topic branch from server.
 recheckout      Re-checkout current topic.
 ssh             Run arbitrary gerrit command on server.
 review          Post a review for the current topic.
 submit          Submit the current topic for merging.
 abandon         Abandon the current topic.
 comment         Post a comment on the current topic.
 ninja           Push patch to server then immediately submit for merging.
 web             Open browser to gerrit web page for current patch.
 completion      Enables tab completion for gerrit-cli.
 topic           Create new topic branch.
 squad           Manage squads of reviewers.
 ```